imanghafoori1/laravel-heyman/README.md

 ```

-Hey man, You see ? we have just a Http response here.
+Hey man, You see ? we have just an Http response here.
 So our controllers are free to handle the right situaltions and do not worry about exceptional ones.

-## Advanced Usage:
+## More Advanced Reactions:

-You may want to call some method or fire an event right before you send the response back.
+Hey man, You may want to call some method or fire an event right before you send the response back.
 You can do so by `afterCalling()` and `afterFiringEvent()` methods.

 ```php